Zelakolase/Zelakolase/README.md

 ## Introduction
 Morad is a computer science enthusiast and developer who is interested in a wide range of topics.
-These topics include Pure Mathematics, Marcoeconomics, Econometrics, Weapon Development, Philosophy, and many other topics.
-If you are interested in more information about my linux setup, my articles, or any other personal information, please head to [my neocities website](https://zelakolase.neocities.org).
+These topics include Pure Mathematics, Marcoeconomics, Econometrics, Weapon Development, Philosophy, and many other topics!

 ## Projects
 | Project name | Project Description | Maintained? | Outdated? |